About Behavioral Imprints

 She founded Behavioral Imprints to further impact social change, in her field, community, and beyond.
 Alex McCallen’s ABA and special education knowledge, combined with her experience, international background, and focus on Organizational Behavior Management (OBM), quality care, and development, have enabled her to reach individuals, and organizations across a broad spectrum.

-Meet Rebecca: Clinical Supervisor
+Meet Ashley: Clinical Supervisor

 Impactful Change